Many Bugs go Undetected by Standard Bug Sweeps

 Oftentimes NSI Global Counter Intelligence will be engaged to perform a full Technical Surveillance Counter Measures (TSCM) sweep after another company has seemingly rushed through a sweep and only provided a basic all-clear report.
 Typically these reports contain very little detail of what specialist investigative techniques and methodologies were carried out.
 As a result, the client is left unconvinced that they received a thorough investigation and many espionage devices remain undetected.
 The breaches continue unabated and the company remains at risk!

-This is where NSI’s superior methodology and employment of highly sensitive defence grade equipment comes into play.
-At NSI our government security cleared Technical Surveillance Counter Measures Investigators have been trained and equipped to provide defence level sweeps.
+This is where NSI’s superior methodology and employment of highly sensitive equipment as used by federal governments and intelligence agencies comes into play.
+At NSI our government security cleared Technical Surveillance Counter Measures Investigators have been trained and equipped to provide Government Level sweeps.

 The images contained herein are an example of one such case.